Table of contents

 • Total transaction value in global alternative lending was projected to reach US$334,277.7 million in 2021, led by crowdfunding (US$241,582.2 million).

-Even with alternative sources available, the sheer amount of time and admin involved continues to bog down SME lending.
+Even with alternative sources available, the sheer amount of time and admin involved continues to bog down SMB lending.
 But new technology - led by automation and AI-enhanced decisioning - is poised to change this dynamic for good.

 • Modern fintech providers can underwrite, originate, and approve small business funding in less than 30 seconds.
 (Defacto)